The physical form of the painting

 How much will a commission cost?

 There are mainly two factors affecting the price of a painting: its size and the time required to produce it.
-In the beginning, we can agree a quite accurate price range according to these factors, and we can also agree on a maximum price, if needed.
+In the beginning, we can agree on a quite accurate price range according to these factors, and we can also agree on a maximum price, if needed.
 The painting can, of course, end up cheaper in the end.
-Below you will find a few rough guidelines according to some of the most common size options.
-The variation is dictated by time used.
+Below you find a few rough guidelines according to some of the most common size options.
 Material and frame may also contribute a small addition on the price.

 I wish to be as transparent about my pricing as possible.
 A rough estimate for my hourly tax is 20 € which is a very moderate compensation.
-800 € may initially sound like a lot but in the end, it is only 40 hours of work.
+This coincides well with the above rough table on prices per area.
+I know that 800 € may initially sound like a lot but in the end, it is about 40 hours of work.
 That is a regular week of work and is easily required for a detailed painting.
-Many painters use hundreds of hours for one artwork.
 Sometimes a work can have additional value ("artistic value") that raises the price.
 This applies more to commissions with considerable artistic freedom, not so much to very realistic versions of commissioners' photographs.

-Commissions are usually by default unique items (read more about that), unless otherwise agreed.
+Commissions are by default unique items (read more about that), unless otherwise agreed.

 Please note that these prices are without packaging and shipping fees, inside of Finland.
 All the details of these additional costs and arrangements will be discussed and agreed upon before final decision of purchase.
 They will also be included in the written contract.
 If the buyer wishes to insure the work for the shipping and handling the arrangements and costs will be considered their own responsibility.
 I use only reputable delivery companies and will pack the painting with utmost care, according to the same guidelines that galleries demand of their shipped items.